-After loading the update onto the memory card, install the software on the chartplotter (Updating the Device Software, page 61).
+After loading the update onto the memory card, install the software on the chartplotter (Updating the Device Software Using a Memory Card, page 166).

-Updating the Device Software
+Updating the Device Software Using a Memory Card

-Before you can update the software, you must obtain a software-update memory card or load the latest software onto a memory card (Loading the New Software on a Memory Card, page 61).
+To update the software using a memory card, you must obtain a software-update memory card or load the latest software onto a memory card using the Garmin Express app (Loading the New Software on a Memory Card Using Garmin Express, page 166).

-- 1 Turn on the chartplotter. - 2 After the home screen appears, insert the memory card into the card slot.

-NOTE: In order for the software update instructions to appear, the device must be fully booted before the card is inserted.

-- 3 Follow the on-screen instructions. - 4 Wait several minutes while the software update process completes. - 5 When prompted, leave the memory card in place and restart the chartplotter manually. - 6 Remove the memory card.

-NOTE: If the memory card is removed before the device restarts fully, the software update is not complete.
+- 1 Turn on the chartplotter. - 2 After the home screen appears, insert the memory card into the card slot. - NOTE: In order for the software update instructions to appear, the device must be fully booted before the card is inserted. - 3 Select Update Software > Yes. - 4 Wait several minutes while the software update process completes. - 5 When prompted, leave the memory card in place, and restart the chartplotter. - 6 Remove the memory card. - NOTE: If the memory card is removed before the device restarts fully, the software update is not complete.